ricacostt/100-days-of-code/log.md

 - shared some doubts with my fellow bootcampers today
 - forked the hackathon repo to improve some functionalities
 - also, cooked some dinner waiting for some friends
+-

+## Day 49: October 30, 2022
+This weekend I learned about the history of JavaScript modules and the difference between the CJS and the ESM module system🌀

+## Day 50: October 31, 2022
+What is sowtware testing?
+Today we were introducted to Jest and used it to do some basic testing in JavaScript.